 The T03 Alliance was formed in June 2003 to help revitalize the tourism industry in Toronto and surrounding regions (e.g. Niagara, Stratford, and Muskoka) post-SARS.
 This report provides a review of the impact of the Toront03 Alliance’s (T03) activities on bringing US tourists back to Toronto post-SARS.

-The Toronto City Summit Alliance (now CivicAction) was formed to address the challenges the first Toronto City Summit identified as critical to our shared future– finance, infrastructure, education, immigration and the underlying health of our regional economy.
+The Toronto City Summit Alliance (now CivicAction) was formed to address the challenges crucial to our future – finance, infrastructure, education, immigration and the underlying health of our regional economy.
 This report highlights key issues facing the region and outlines an action plan where progress can be made quickly.